Sam559I/Portfolio/README.md

 Final version slightly modified from original design for better functionality and overall better finished product.

 Through a series of modifications and adjustments, the emphasis has been placed on simplicity as a guiding principle.
 This deliberate choice ensures that the end product not only fulfills its intended objectives but also resonates more closely with my personal preferences and aesthetic sensibilities.

-By streamlining the design and eliminating unnecessary complexities, we have achieved a harmonious balance between form and function, resulting in a more intuitive and user-friendly solution.
+By streamlining the design and eliminating unnecessary complexities, i have achieved a harmonious balance between form and function, resulting in a more intuitive and user-friendly solution.

 ## Screnshots
 ### Desktop